Susan Oosthuizen

-Susan Marian Oosthuizen is Emeritus Professor of Medieval Archaeology at the University of Cambridge.
+Susan Oosthuizen is Emeritus Professor of Medieval Archaeology at the University of Cambridge.
 She specialises in examining the origins and development of early medieval and medieval landscapes, and in the evolution of systems of governance.

 Career

-Oosthuizen completed her undergraduate studies at the University of Southampton, her master's degree at SOAS, University of London, and her PhD at Trinity Hall, Cambridge.
-She also holds a PGCE from the University of Cambridge.
+Oosthuizen's undergraduate degree in Archaeology and History was undertaken at the University of Southampton.
+She holds an MA in Area Studies (Africa) from SOAS University of London, and a PGCE in teaching history from the University of Cambridge.
+Her PhD on continuity and transformation in Anglo-Saxon agricultural landscapes was undertaken in the University of Cambridge Department of Geography and Trinity Hall, Cambridge.

 Elected to an Emeritus Fellowship of Wolfson College, Cambridge from January 2019, she was previously a Governing Body Fellow of the College from 2002 to 2018.
-Within the University of Cambridge, she was associated with the Institute of Continuing Education, the Department of Archaeology and the Faculty of History.
+Within the University of Cambridge, she was a member of the Institute of Continuing Education, the Department of Archaeology and the Faculty of History.

 She holds a National Award for History Teaching in Higher Education, awarded by LTSN for History, Archaeology and Classics, The Historical Association, History at the Universities Defence Group, and The Royal Historical Society.
 She is also a Fellow of the Higher Education Academy.
 She was elected as a Fellow of the Society of Antiquaries of London (FSA) on 7 June 2007, and a Fellow of the Royal Historical Society (FRHistS) in 2015.